apache/couchdb/src/docs/src/csrt/index.rst

     milliseconds, fetches a snapshot of the system at `T1`, then it performs a delta on T1 and T0, sorting and returning the top 5 results.
-Recon does this by way of a heavily optimized data structure allowing for minimal memory consumption of high Erlang process systems and effecient deltas.
+Recon does this by way of a heavily optimized data structure allowing for minimal memory consumption of high Erlang process systems and efficient deltas.

     The `csrt:proc_window/3` functionality piggy backs off of `recon:proc_window`, and utilizes the same core data structures and delta